rclone/rclone/MANUAL.md

 8. Use rclone to upload or modify files.
 (I also use the --no-update-modtime flag)
 9. Restore the versioning settings after using rclone.
 (Optional)

+### Cleanup

+OneDrive supports `rclone cleanup` which causes rclone to look through every file under the path supplied and delete all version but the current version.
+Because this involves traversing all the files, then querying each file for versions it can be quite slow.
+Rclone does `--checkers` tests in parallel.
+The command also supports `-i` which is a great way to see what it would do.

+    rclone cleanup -i remote:path/subdir # interactively remove all old version for path/subdir rclone cleanup remote:path/subdir    # unconditionally remove all old version for path/subdir

+**NB** Onedrive personal can't currently delete versions

 ### Troubleshooting ###

 #### Unexpected file size/hash differences on Sharepoint ####